A. Charging a minor with murder

 G. After jury reports deadlock on murder in the first degree

-[Note to Judge: This instruction should only be given when the jury explicitly reports that they are deadlocked on murder in the first degree, and not, for instance, when they simply state that they are deadlocked.]
+[Note to Judge: This instruction should be given only when the jury explicitly reports that they are deadlocked on murder in the first degree, and not, for instance, when they simply state that they are deadlocked.]

 Your present inability to reach agreement as to murder in the first degree does not mean that you are a hung jury.
 If, after all reasonable efforts, you are unable to reach agreement as to murder in the first degree, or if you reach agreement that the defendant is not guilty of murder in the first degree, you should move on to consider murder in the second degree.[245]